Subdivision Directional Fields

 \section{Introduction}

 Directional fields are central objects in geometry processing.
 They represent flows, alignments, and symmetry on discrete meshes.
-They are used for diverse applications, such as meshing, fluid simulation, texture synthesis, architectural design, and many more.
-As such, there is great value in devising robust and reliable algorithms that design and analyze such fields.
+They are used for diverse applications such as meshing, fluid simulation, texture synthesis, architectural design, and many more.
+There is then great value in devising robust and reliable algorithms that design and analyze such fields.
 In this paper, we work with piecewise-constant tangent directional fields, defined on the faces of a triangle mesh.
 A directional field is the assignment of several vectors per face, where the most commonly-used fields comprise single vectors.
-The piecewise-constant face-based representation of directional fields is a mainstream representation within the \emph{finite-element method} (\textbf{FEM}), where the vectors are often gradients of piecewise-linear functions defined on the vertices of the mesh.
+The piecewise-constant face-based representation of directional fields is a mainstream representation within the (mixed) \emph{finite-element method} (\textbf{FEM}), where the vectors are often gradients of piecewise-linear functions spanned by values on the vertices.

-Unfortunately, algorithms that are based on the piecewise-constant representation are very sensitive to the quality of the mesh and its resolution.
-A mesh that is too coarse or uneven would break the robustness of most applications and produce wrong results.
-One might alleviate such a problem by working with a fine (and good-quality) mesh.
-However, working on a fine mesh would be computationally expensive, and often wasteful---the desired directional fields are likely smooth and mostly defined by a sparse set of features such as sinks, sources, and vorticity.
+Working with a fine-resolution smooth (and good-quality) mesh is often essential to get good results with methods that produce piecewise-constant directional fields.
+However, working on a fine mesh is also computationally expensive, and often wasteful---the desired directional fields are smooth and mostly defined by a sparse set of features such as sinks, sources, and vortices.